AlaaBadr98/Book_Library/README.md

 # Book_Library

+Design and implement web application to manage Library with this features:

+------all data that i creat and use in folder "data information"
-Design and implement web application to manage Library with this features: first you must add the file of database in your data and set its name "book_library" and
+----------first you must add the file of database in your data and set its name "book_library" and
 $servername = "localhost";
 $username = "root";